Can You Control Thoughts

 The fact that even the best players in the world sometimes hit poor shots might start to raise some questions as to whether this belief is one worth holding on to.

-In this article, we will explore another commonly held concept; the idea that
+In this article, we will explore another commonly held concept; the idea that a particular thought or way of thinking or feeling is preferable in terms of golfing performance.

 This belief calls into question one of the main strategies that golf coaches and sports psychologists have been advocating for years; that a golfer should attempt to control or manage their thinking and state of mind.